Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Quasi-Periodic Oscillations and Black Hole Thermodynamic Phases

-To proceed, we explore the twin-peak QPOs in the current background.
-The characteristic frequencies of the modeled QPOs, in particular the upper and lower branches, are determined within established theoretical frameworks~\cite{Shahzadi:2021upd}.
-Our analysis begins with the relativistic precession model, where the upper and lower frequencies correspond to the azimuthal and periastron precession frequencies, denoted by $\nu_{U}$ and $\nu_{L}$, respectively.
-Other QPO models, including the epicyclic resonance and warped-disk scenarios, can likewise be employed to reveal possible signatures of phase transitions in the QPO spectrum.
-We initiate our findings with the relativistic precession model, incorporating the upper and lower QPO frequencies, whose explicit expressions are defined as follows \cite{stella1999correlations}
+To proceed, we investigate the twin-peak QPOs in the present background.
+The characteristic frequencies of the modeled QPOs, particularly the upper and lower branches, are determined within established theoretical frameworks~\cite{Shahzadi:2021upd}.
+We begin with the RP model, in which the upper and lower frequencies are identified with the azimuthal and periastron precession frequencies, denoted by $\nu_{U}$ and $\nu_{L}$, respectively.
+In RP model, the upper and lower QPO frequencies are given by~\cite{stella1999correlations}

-Next, we shall analyze the behavior of these frequencies as functions of the BH temperature for the BH and check their behavior crossing the thermodynamic phase transition of the nonminimal coupled magnetic BHs.
+We then analyze the behavior of these frequencies as functions of the black hole temperature and examine their behavior across the thermodynamic phase transitions of the nonminimally coupled magnetic black holes.